-The FCC and NTIA often appear to take forever to focus on civil rights, primarily because the FCC and NTIA receive relatively little oversight from the White House, the Congress and the mainstream press.
+The FCC often appears to take forever to focus on civil rights, primarily because the FCC receives relatively little oversight from the White House, the Congress and the mainstream press.
 Although the FCC and NTIA oversee one sixth of the economy, they often operate well below the political and policy radar screen.